makersacademy/takeaway-challenge/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```
+### Approach

+* Made a good-enough domain model to begin coding, expecting it to develop as I gained an understanding of the domain

+* Met the first user story by creating a Menu class object that could be called from a Takeaway class

+* Met the second user story by implementing an array to store the customer's selection through an order function

+* Met the third by refactoring shopping basket into a hash data structure, to allow storage of price and quantity.

+* Met the final story by using the twilio-ruby gem and integrating sms-sending code into the program as a class that is instantiated when the Takeaway class is instantiated.